-Program Name (no acronyms): Social Work Department:

-Degree or Certificate Level: PhD College/School: School of Social Work

-Date (Month/Year): 11/01/22 Assessment Contact: Michael Vaughn

-In what year was the data upon which this report is based collected?
-Academic year 2021-2022

-In what year was the program's assessment plan most recently reviewed/updated?
-2021

-Is this program accredited by an external program/disciplinary/specialized accrediting organization?
-No
+Program Name (no acronyms): Social Work Department: Degree or Certificate Level: PhD College/School: School of Social Work Date (Month/Year): October 2023 Assessment Contact: Michael G. Vaughn In what year was the data upon which this report is based collected?
+2023 In what year was the program's assessment plan most recently reviewed/updated?
+2022 Is this program accredited by an external program/disciplinary/specialized accrediting organization?
+N/A